-Family is the most basic element of self-identification for young children; it shapes and informs their sense of self and who they are in the world.
-It is important for students to see their families reflected in the world around them, while at the same time seeing the diversity of families that also exists in our communities.
+Family is the most basic element of self-identification for young children.
+It is important for students to see their families reflected in the world around them, while at the same time learning about the diversity of families that exists in our communities.

-- Open up discussions on family diversity in your school.
-Organize evening events to bring your school community together and involve more parents and guardians in your school.
+Organize evening events for families to bring your school community together and involve more parents and guardians in your school.

-- Show the film, What Do You Know? to help parents and guardians develop language to talk with their children about gay and lesbian topics, such as families with two dads.
-Or use it to begin discussion on how educators and families together can work to stop hurtful teasing and gay putdowns.
+Show the award winning film, What Do You Know? to help parents and guardians develop language to talk with their children about LGBTQ topics.
+Use it in a staff meeting, to begin discussion on stopping hurtful teasing and gay putdowns.

-- Be prepared for teachable moments.
-Practice how you might answer students’ questions about family diversity or about LGBT people.
+Practice how you might answer students’ questions about family diversity or about LGBTQ people.

-- Ensure that the educators and staff in your school or school district have the skills to interrupt hurtful behavior and to develop a welcoming school environment where students from all kinds of families can achieve.
-Contact a regional Welcoming Schools consultant about training.
+Contact Welcoming Schools about training for your school or district.
+Ensure that the educators and staff in your school or school district have the skills to interrupt hurtful behavior and to develop a welcoming school environment where students from all kinds of families can achieve.

 For some fun music, check out Dancin' in the Kitchen by Cathy Fink and Marcy Marxer